jmillxyz/365/README.md

 - marketplace: fiverr + [hardware store inventory] + landscape sketches
 - browser extension to detect whether a page qualifies as the [bullshit web](https://pxlnv.com/blog/bullshit-web/)
-- cryptopals!
 - what is a VPN?
-- what is wireguard?
+- what is wireguard and how is it different/better?